GridPlus/lattice-connect/README.md

 * MQTT: 1883
 * http: 3000

 You are welcome to change these, but be aware of the changes on the requester side.
-Also, if you are running Docker, you will need to update your `Dockerfile` and `start-docker` npm script (i.e. in `package.json`).
+Also, if you are running Docker, you will need to update your `Dockerfile` and `docker-run` npm script (i.e. in `package.json`).

 ### Make sure your Lattice is connected to the internet